xspadex/Histogram-Equalization/report/report.md

 Although these bi-histogram-based methods improve image quality to some extent, global equalization methods can still lead to over-enhancement in local areas, especially in regions with high contrast.
 To address this, we introduced **Contrast-Limited Adaptive Histogram Equalization (CLAHE)**, which processes the image in small blocks to avoid distortion caused by global equalization.
 CLAHE limits the histogram in each block to prevent excessive contrast enhancement, better preserving local details.

-Additionally, to tackle issues such as edge information loss and noise amplification, we applied **Weighted Guided Image Filtering (WGIF)**, an edge-preserving filtering technique that smooths the image while maintaining edge sharpness.
-WGIF introduces edge-aware weights, allowing the filter to perform better in complex regions of the image, thus enhancing detail preservation.
+Although the aforementioned methods have tackled some of the issues with HE, there are still some problems with HE, such as amplified noise, unnatural lighting, discontinuous grayscale, etc. Therefore, we attempt to combine HE with other enhancement techniques. **Weighted Guided Image Filtering (WGIF)** is an edge-preserving filtering technique that smooths the image while maintaining edge sharpness.
+Based on WGIF, Mu, Q et al. proposed an enhancement method.
+This can greatly enhance images under low non-uniform lighting.
+We tried combined it with CLAHE, making it better at preserving the edge information of images.

-Despite WGIF's excellent performance in detail preservation, we found that it still results in the loss of edge details in some scenarios.
-To further optimize image enhancement, we combined **CLAHE** with **WGIF**.
-First, CLAHE is applied to the reflectance component of the image to enhance edge information, followed by WGIF to maintain the image's average brightness and local details.
-This improved method enhances image contrast while reducing edge blurring and noise amplification issues.

 Through these improvements and integrations, we successfully overcame many limitations of traditional histogram equalization, particularly in enhancing details, preserving brightness, and suppressing noise.
 Ultimately, our improved method significantly enhances image quality in complex scenarios, providing more natural enhancement effects for images with varying brightness and contrast.